raymondlouie/MPF-BML/README.md

 ## Installation

+The following toolboxes are required:

+1. Bioinformatics
+2. Communications System
+3. Parallel Computing

 To run the MPF and BML components of the framework, there are two C MEX files in the "Helper Functions" folder which need to be built.
 To install

 1. Open MATLAB